Tweet (social media): Links

-URLs can be linked on Twitter.
-A tweet's links are converted to the t.co link shortener, and use up 23 characters out of the limit.
+URLs can be linked to on X. A tweet's links are converted to the t.co link shortener, and use up 23 characters out of the limit.
 The shortener was introduced in June 2011 to allow users to save space on their links, without needing a third-party service like Bitly or TinyURL.

 Media

 Media added to tweets appear with the tweet.

 Some users use screenshots of text and uploaded them as images to increase the amount of words they could include in a tweet.

 Cards

 Some websites allow Twitter to grab metadata from the webpage linked to in a tweet, including Wikipedia articles.

 Beginning in 2012, tweets linking to partnered websites would show, below the content of the tweet, expanded media: an excerpt of a linked news article or an embedded video.
 Twitter already had a way to see Instagram posts and YouTube videos, called "expanded tweets".
 Twitter then began allowing websites apply to test offering cards for Twitter users.
 Later in 2012, notably after Facebook purchased it, Instagram started cropping images displayed in cards, with the plan to end them all together.